 #3: Worn Brushes

-Okay, flashing your generator didn’t work.
-Since you’ve already taken the cover off the alternator, you should check to see if the brushes are in good shape.
+Okay, so flashing your generator didn’t work.
+Since you’ve already taken the cover off the alternator, you might as well check to see if the brushes are in good shape.
 The brushes are small carbon pieces that make contact with the rotor.
 They wear down over time, which is why more expensive generators may not use them.

 Assuming your generator does have brushes, they’ll be in the brush assembly.
 That’s the small part with metal tabs where the wires from the voltage regulator attach.
 Unscrew it and examine the small carbon blocks that are sticking out.
 These are the brushes.